ss-web/ss-web/README.md

 Recently I made the demo version of project [Like-List](https://like-list.com), it's comfortable place for keeps bookmarks.

-TThe best projects I keep in private branch.
+The best projects I keep in private branch.
 On github I public only test projects or examples.

 <!--
 **Simon1111/Simon1111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.